Dynamic Network Autoregressive Models for Functional Panel Data: Functional Dynamic Network Autoregressive Model

-The parameters of primary interest are the interaction effect function $\alpha_0(s)$ and the coefficient functions $\beta_0 (s)= (\beta_{01}(s), \ldots, \beta_{0d_x}(s))$.
+The parameters of primary interest are the interaction effect functions $\alpha_0(s)$ and $\gamma_0(s)$, and the coefficient functions $\beta_0 (s)= (\beta_{01}(s), \ldots, \beta_{0d_x}(s))^\top$.
 The functional individual effects $f_{01}(s), \ldots, f_{0n}(s)$ are treated as nuisance parameters.
-Restricting the support of $s$ to be a unit interval is a normalization, which is harmless as long as the response functions have the identical interval support.
-For simplicity, we do not explicitly assume that $X_{it}$ is a function of $s$, which can be relaxed easily at the expense of more complicated notations and proofs.
-A constant term is not included in $X_{it}$.
-In the following, we assume that $Y_{it} \in L^2(0,1)$, $\varepsilon_{it} \in L^2(0,1)$, and that $\alpha_0$ and $\beta_0$ are continuous.
+Restricting the support of $s$ to be a unit interval is a normalization, which is harmless as long as the response functions have the same interval support.
+For simplicity, we do not explicitly assume that $X_{it}$ is a function of $s$, which can be relaxed easily at the expense of more complicated notation and proofs.
+In the rest of this section, we assume that $Y_{it} \in L^2(0,1)$, $\varepsilon_{it} \in L^2(0,1)$, and that $\alpha_0$, $\gamma_0$, and $\beta_0$ are continuous functions.
+To derive the asymptotic properties of our estimator, we impose stronger regularity conditions later.